cclib/Cclib.jl/docs/src/interop.md

 Cclib.jl provides interoperability with [AtomsBase.jl](https://github.com/JuliaMolSim/AtomsBase.jl) by allowing to create AtomsBase systems.

-The documentaiton below provides some essential functionality such as creating and editing AtomsBase.jl systems.
+The documentaiton below provides some essential functionality, such as creating and editing AtomsBase.jl systems.

 For a detailed overview, or if you want to know how AtomsBase.jl operates behind the scenes, refer to its official documentation.